projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 Each I/O client can be configured to handle the I/O requests in the client thread context or in a separate kernel thread context.
-:numref:`vhm-interaction` shows how an I/O client talks to VHM to register a handler and process the incoming I/O requests in a kernel thread specifically created for this purpose.
+:numref:`hsm-interaction` shows how an I/O client talks to HSM to register a handler and process the incoming I/O requests in a kernel thread specifically created for this purpose.

 .. figure:: images/dm-image94.png
    :align: center
-   :name: vhm-interaction
+   :name: hsm-interaction

-   Interaction of in-kernel I/O clients and VHM
+   Interaction of in-kernel I/O clients and HSM

--  On registration, the client requests a fresh ID, registers a handler, adds the I/O range (or PCI BDF) to be emulated by this client, and finally attaches it to VHM that kicks off a new kernel thread.
+-  On registration, the client requests a fresh ID, registers a handler, adds the I/O range (or PCI BDF) to be emulated by this client, and finally attaches it to HSM that kicks off a new kernel thread.

 -  The kernel thread waits for any I/O request to be handled.
-When a pending I/O request is assigned to the client by VHM, the kernel thread wakes up and calls the registered callback function to process the request.
+When a pending I/O request is assigned to the client by HSM, the kernel thread wakes up and calls the registered callback function to process the request.

--  Before the client is destroyed, VHM ensures that the kernel thread exits.
+-  Before the client is destroyed, HSM ensures that the kernel thread exits.

 An I/O client can also handle I/O requests in its own thread context.
-:numref:`dm-vhm-interaction` shows the interactions in such a case, using the device model as an example.
-No callback is registered on registration and the I/O client (device model in the example) attaches itself to VHM every time it is ready to process additional I/O requests.
+:numref:`dm-hsm-interaction` shows the interactions in such a case, using the device model as an example.
+No callback is registered on registration and the I/O client (device model in the example) attaches itself to HSM every time it is ready to process additional I/O requests.
-Note also that the DM runs in userland and talks to VHM via the ioctl interface in `VHM ioctl interfaces`_.
+Note also that the DM runs in userland and talks to HSM via the ioctl interface in `HSM ioctl interfaces`_.

 .. figure:: images/dm-image99.png
    :align: center
-   :name: dm-vhm-interaction
+   :name: dm-hsm-interaction

-   Interaction of DM and VHM
+   Interaction of DM and HSM

 Refer to `I/O client interfaces`_ for a list of interfaces for developing I/O clients.